rajeshteppala/Challenge/README.md

       1. Enter the Credentials in config.properties file

 ### How to trigger the test
+1. Add the scenario tag in Test Runner file
-Right click in TestRunner class and select TestRunner
+2. Right click in TestRunner class and select TestRunner

 ![img.png](img.png)